 The heart of data protection, both in the enterprise and in the cloud, is backups.
 No matter how many mechanisms are in place for high availability of infrastructure as well as security mechanisms, backing data up is critically important.
 Backups allow organizations to protect their most valuable asset against all types of events or disaster recovery scenarios.
-There are various types of backup technologies and use cases that come into play when architecting data protection solutions for both on-premises and cloud environments.
+There are various types of backup technologies and use cases.
+These come into play when architecting data protection solutions for both on-premises and cloud environments.

 Additionally, there are various backup strategy best practices, methodologies and considerations that come into play when thinking about the design of these backup architectures.
 In this post, we will take a look at the various aspects of engineering backup solutions in various environments.
 Also, we will look at best practices when it comes to data protection, both on-premises and in the cloud.

 In thinking about cloud data backup best practices when it comes to backup methodologies, there is an industry-wide backup best practice methodology know as the 3-2-1 rule that helps to create resiliency and redundancy from a backup perspective.
 What is the 3-2-1 backup methodology that is used as a backup best practice?